dieterich-lab/rp-bp/README.md

 ## How to report issues

-Bugs and issues should be reported in the [bug tracker](https://github.com/dieterich-lab/rp-bp/issues).
-Follow the instructions and guidelines given in the template.
+For bugs, issues, or feature requests, use the [bug tracker](https://github.com/dieterich-lab/rp-bp/issues).
+Follow the instructions and guidelines given in the templates.

 ## How to cite